This defect makes the heart work harder to pump blood to the rest of the body.

-In adolescents, severe aortic valve stenosis may lead to sudden death, presumably because of an erratic heart rhythm caused by poor blood flow through the coronary arteries to the heart.
+In adolescents, severe aortic valve stenosis may lead to sudden death, most often during exercise, presumably because of an erratic heart rhythm caused by poor blood flow through the coronary arteries to the heart.

 A doctor suspects aortic valve stenosis after detecting a particular heart murmur and sometimes a clicking sound when listening to the heart.
 A heart murmur is a sound created by turbulent blood flow through narrowed or leaking heart valves or through abnormal heart structures.

 The pulses in the arms and legs may be weaker than normal.
-Infants with severe aortic valve stenosis may be critically ill with low blood pressure, signs of poor blood flow to the hands and feet, breathing distress, an enlarged liver, and acid build up in the bloodstream.
+Infants may have signs of shock, including very poor or absent pulses, poor blood flow to the body with cold hands and feet and grayish pallor of the skin, breathing distress, and an enlarged liver.

 Echocardiography (ultrasonography of the heart) will show the abnormal aortic valve and can measure the "tightness" of the valve.
 Valve leakage (in which some blood flows back from the aorta into the heart) may also be present.
-Echocardiography will also show whether the left ventricle is thickened or stretched due to the stress of pumping blood through the narrowed valve.
+Echocardiography will also show whether the left ventricle is thickened, stretched, or weakened due to the stress of pumping blood through the narrowed valve.

 Cardiac catheterization may be used to determine the severity of the narrowing.